PoisotLab/ms_network_prediction/manuscript.md

 forecasting model's predictions, there are two directions to approach this
 problem: the first is to extend model validation techniques to a forecasting context, and the second is to attempt to maximize the amount of uncertainty in a model without compromising its resolution.
 Crossvalidation (see _How do we validate a predictive model?_) can be used to test the efficacy of a forecasting model.
-Given a time-series of $N$ observations, a model can iteratively be trained on the first $n$ time-points of data, and the forecasting model's accuracy can be evaluated on the remaining time-points it hasn't "seen".
+Given a time-series of $N$ observations, a model can iteratively be trained on the first $n$ time-points of data, and the forecasting model's accuracy can be evaluated on the remaining time-points it hasn't "seen" [@Bishop2006PatRec].
 This enables us to understand both how much temporal data is required for a model to be robust, and also enables us to explore the _forecasting horizon_ of a process.
 Further, this approach can also be applied in the opposite temporal direction--- if we have reliable data from